 The unit studies are written by different authors, but they all follow the same lesson format.
 Differences in style seem to be minor.
 For example, Meteorology lists from two to eight read-aloud book recommendations for each lesson, while Space Science lists only four recommended read-alouds for the entire course.
 Also, the unit studies vary in length from 6 to 24 lessons per study, and this is reflected in their prices.

-For each study, all of the printed material is contained in one book that comes as a packet of shrink-wrapped pages since many of the pages need to be cut or copied.
+For each study, all of the printed material is contained in one book that comes as either a PDF or a packet of shrink-wrapped pages.
+(Many of the pages need to be cut or copied, which makes it impractical to offer these studies as bound books.)
 With the purchase of the printed packet for each unit study, you also get a PDF version of the book so that you can easily print out what you need on to regular paper or cardstock.
-All student worksheets are included in each printed unit study and can be either photocopied for additional children, or printed from the PDF.
-Each packet includes teaching instructions, lists of resources, experiment directions, text to read aloud to children, full-color illustrations, colorful mini-books, pages with vocabulary words and images on cards to be cut apart, and activity pages for students.
+All student worksheets are included in each unit study and can be either photocopied or printed from the PDF for additional children.
+Each book includes teaching instructions, lists of resources, experiment directions, text to read aloud to children, full-color illustrations, colorful mini-books, pages with vocabulary words and images on cards to be cut apart, and activity pages for students.